drduh/Debian-Privacy-Server-Guide/README.md

 Create your own [public-key infrastructure](https://security.stackexchange.com/questions/87564/how-does-ssl-tls-pki-work), so that you may use your own keys and certificates for VPN, HTTPS, etc.

-To create a certificate authority, intermediate authority, server and client certificates, download [my script](https://github.com/drduh/config/blob/master/pki.sh) (run on a trusted client machine, preferably [air-gapped](https://en.wikipedia.org/wiki/Air_gap_(networking))):
+To create a certificate authority, intermediate authority, server and client certificates, download the following [script](https://github.com/drduh/config/blob/master/pki.sh).

+It is recommended running the script to generate keys client-side, in a trusted computing environment, preferably [air-gapped](https://en.wikipedia.org/wiki/Air_gap_(networking)).

     $ mkdir ~/pki && cd ~/pki